robinlin99/MeetUp-Big-Red-Hacks-2021/README.md

   <img width="500" height="500" src="meetup_500x500.png">
 </p>

+# ✍️ About
-An iOS app that enables you to safely and conveniently plan local meetups during the COVID-19 pandemic.
+`MeetUp` is an `iOS` app written using the latest verion of `Swift` programming language and `SwiftUI`.
+The app enables you to safely and conveniently plan local meetups during the COVID-19 pandemic.